ahochma/terra2.0_transfer/README.md

 DESTINATION - the destination to move the funds out to.
 For example - DESTINATION = "terra123123123123123123123123123123123123123"
 MEMO - if the destination wallet requires a MEMO, esle leave empty string.
 For example - MEMO = "FBFBFBFBFBFBFBFB"
 ```
-### To execute either of the scripts please run after updating the relevant script with all the parameters mentioned in the above:
+### To execute either of the scripts please run (after updating the relevant script with all the parameters mentioned in the above):
 ```
 python transfer_cli.py OR python transfer_auto.py
 ```